 In the area of development cooperation, the German Government is committed to supporting measures dealing with migration-related issues as well as measures that enhance resilience and food security and promote peaceful reconstruction.
-These measures aim to provide sustainable support for refugees, internally displaced persons and host communities; strengthen the resilience of disadvantaged segments of the population against drought- and crisis-related shocks; and assist with the internationally supported peace process in Darfur.
+The aim of all measures is to provide sustainable support for refugees, internally displaced persons and host communities, to strengthen the resilience of disadvantaged segments of the population to withstand drought and crisis-related shocks and to back up the internationally supported peace process in Darfur.

 There is no conventional bilateral financial and technical cooperation with the Republic of the Sudan.
 Development policy measures are implemented via international and non-governmental organisations.
 The vocational training and reconstruction measures of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) are being implemented as part of the German Government’s engagement in the peace process in Darfur and within the context of a trilateral cooperation partnership with the Intergovernmental Authority on Development (IGAD).